 One of the first things you and your loved one should do to prepare is to choose a healthcare proxy.
 This person will be charged with making decisions on your loved one's behalf if they are incapacitated and are unable to do so themselves.
-This person must be someone your loved one trusts.
+This person must be someone your loved one trusts and is close to Lansdale, PA.
 It is also a good idea to make sure that this person has similar views as your loved one and your loved one has the confidence that they would make similar choices in emergency situations.

 Having a will is also important.
 The will should take care of dividing up property and final wishes, but it should also include a durable power of attorney for healthcare, finances and HIPAA release.
 It is important for the will to be on hand and easily accessible to loved ones at all times.

 This goes for all important documents.
-The last thing you or your loved ones at home care professional should be doing in an emergency situation is turning the house over looking for important documents.
+The last thing you or your loved ones caregiver should be doing in an emergency situation is turning the house over looking for important documents.
 Gather everything in one place and make sure it is always there.